 - Springtime for Hitler: She hired Apollo thinking that a rookie lawyer employed by a questionable anything agency would get Wocky convicted in no time.Alita: No. My biggest mistake... ...was coming to you for help, Mr. Justice!
 I believed in you!
 You and your "Anything Agency"...
 If anyone would get Wocky declared guilty it was you!

-- Villainous Breakdown: Subverted; her breakdown animation actually happens when Apollo reveals that Meraktis tried to kill her.
+- Villainous Breakdown: Subverted; her breakdown animation actually happens when Apollo reveals that Meraktis tried to kill her, and even then it's quite subdued, just a slightly more elaborate version of her regular damage animation.
 When the fact that she killed Meraktis is finally proven beyond all doubt, Alita doesn't react at all.

 - Wounded Gazelle Gambit: She tries to pull one when it's revealed that Meraktis attacked her on the night of the crime.